ajc24/ajc-babel-config/README.md

 # Add the Babel Configuration File

-Create a `babel.config.js` file at the root of your project workspace.
+Create a `babel.config.js` file at the root of your project workspace so that a file exists with the path `<rootDir>/babel.config.js`.

 Add the following content to the file: